AlexTul/nix-finalproject-marketplace/README.md

 Admin menu:<br>
 ●	/admins

-To see available endpoints, go to [http://localhost:8080/swagger-ui.html]()
+To see available REST API endpoints, go to [http://localhost:8080/swagger-ui/index.html]() To see an application, go to [http://localhost:8081]()